chandranshuanalyst/Car-Price-Predict/README.md

 7. Year<br/>
 8. Model<br/>

-The dependent variable is PRICE (of car)

-The data has 4345 row or entries in the dataset.
+The data has 4345 rows (or entries).

 ### What is done in the project?<br/>
 * Identification of missing values and their treatment.<br/>